CloudCannon/edition-jekyll-template/_docs/contact-syncing/Unsupervised Learning.md

 Sync your phone contacts with ChatApp.
 ChatApp saves your phone contacts and adds anyone with an email address to your contact list!

-> Syncing contacts with your phone restores any previously synced contacts.

 To sync your contacts: